npg70/galbreath-old/README.md

 ## Lineage of John Galbreath and Isobell Clark

-The parents of [John Galbreath](galbreath-john-abt-1710.md) who married Isobell Clark is not clear in    Public sources seem to think there were TWO John Galbreath and Isobell Clarks
+The parents of [John Galbreath](galbreath-john-abt-1710.md) who married Isobell Clark in 1732 is not clea.
+Public sources seem to think there were TWO John Galbreath and Isobell Clarks, although I can't find any evidence of such.
+Of the 15 (!) children, only the last one John b.
+1760 seems to any records.

 ## Lineage of James Galbreath and Martha Galbreath

-See [James Galbreath](galbreath-james-abt-1775.md), b. say 1775, yes he marries *Martha Galbreath* and its not a recording error.
+See [James Galbreath](galbreath-james-abt-1775.md), b. say 1775,  marries *Martha Galbreath*.
 All marriage and children records reference both having the name Galbreath.
+So...